This ScienceLives article was provided to LiveScience in partnership with the National Science Foundation.

 Name: John Wallin Age: 48 Institution: George Mason University Field of Study: Computational Science

+What inspired you to choose this field of study?
 When I was 4, I wanted to be an astronaut.
 When I turned 5, I decided to become an astronomer.
 In high school, I worked as a programmer writing educational simulations on the Apple II.
 I found out I could combine my interests in computing and astronomy, and now I work as a computational scientist who solves science problems using computers.

+What is the best piece of advice you ever received?
 It's OK to make mistakes as long as you learn from them.

+What was your first scientific experiment as a child?
 I did so many that I can't remember the first one.
 As a kid, I had geology, chemistry and electricity labs set up in my basement.
 I remember making baking soda and vinegar rockets and shooting them in the basement when I was in grade school.
 I also remember hooking up light bulbs, batteries and switches.

+What is your favorite thing about being a scientist or researcher?
 I love the freedom to explore new ideas.
 In my job, I discover new things that no one has ever thought of before and build software that helps understand the universe.
 I work with interesting and smart people.
 Almost every day, I am happy to go to work.

+What is the most important characteristic a scientist must demonstrate in order to be an effective scientist?
 Persistence.
 You don't have to be the smartest kid in your school to be a scientist, but you have to be able to keep working on problems even when things get tough.
 I have seen lots of brilliant people wanting to become scientists, but the ones who do the best in science are those who can focus and work hard.

+What are the societal benefits of your research?
 My research enables volunteers to help solve difficult scientific problems through the Zooniverse project.
 The analysis tasks we are asking for involve image recognition and perception tasks that computers can't do accurately.
 The citizen scientists that participate in our project are amazing.
 They have helped solve problems that we could never address on our own.
 In the process, they have become better scientists themselves and have become more aware of how science works.